 These are just some of the companies who have embraced electrification and many more have made commitments to completely transition away from internal combustion engine (ICE) vehicles over the next decade.
-With the imminent arrival of electric pickup trucks like the Ford F-150 Lightning, as well as additional models of cargo or step vans like the GM Brightdrop EV600, you can expect more fleets to transition to EVs.
+With new exciting models like the Ford F-150 Lightning pickup truck and the GM Brightdrop EV600 vans, you can expect more fleets to transition to EVs.

 The last remaining industry to explore is heavy-duty.
-Overall, EV adoption has been slower with heavy-duty vehicles and different industries are seeing different levels of success.
-As an example, long-haul delivery is still in the early stages of electrification due to challenges related to carrying capacity and range.
-However, even in the heavy-duty trucking market several vehicle options exist, they are currently being used for regional haul and yard trucks.
+Overall, EV adoption has been slower with heavy-duty vehicles, and different industries are seeing different levels of success.
+For example, long-haul delivery is still in the early stages of electrification due to carrying capacity and range challenges.
+However, even in the heavy-duty trucking market, several vehicle options exist, and they are currently being used for regional haul and yard trucks.

 Additionally, electric transit and school buses have made significant headway and there are currently over half a million electric buses in circulation.
-Even though it may currently be behind in terms of adoption, the heavy-duty transportation industry is becoming a focus of regulatory action as it is a significant contributor of greenhouse gas emissions.
+Even though it may currently be behind in terms of adoption, the heavy-duty transportation industry is becoming a focus of regulatory action as it is a significant contributor to carbon emissions.

 What are some regulatory highlights fleets should be aware of?

-Addressing climate change is becoming more of a global focus and as a result, governments are implementing various mandates concerning transportation – ranging from additional tolls or fees to complete ICE sales bans and zero-emission areas.
+Addressing climate change is becoming more of a global focus.
+As a result, governments are implementing various mandates concerning transportation – ranging from additional tolls or fees to complete ICE sales bans and zero-emission areas.
 While all of these initiatives have the same goal of reducing greenhouse gas (GHG) emissions, the methods and target dates vary by country, region or even city.

 Another method for encouraging electrification is by restricting where ICE vehicles can operate.
 This is typically done by local governments and many European cities already have ‘Low- and Zero-Emissions Zones’ or ‘Zero emission areas,’ which only zero-emission vehicles can access.